Ensuring the Safety of Chemical Substances

 01Fostering Experts

-As a comprehensive global chemicals manufacturer, DIC recognizes legal and regulatory compliance as central to risk management and promotes training designed to foster experts in this area.
-The Company began offering an entry-level course on laws and regulations governing chemical substances in fiscal year 2014.
-In fiscal year 2021, DIC switched to an online format to make it easier for employees in the target group—mainly employees at sites with technical departments—to participate in training.
-A cumulative total of 209 individuals have taken part in this training to date.
-In fiscal year 2022, the Company will continue to provide training on the legal handling of chemical substances and will expand participation in this training to include employees of DIC Group companies.
+As a comprehensive global chemicals manufacturer, the DIC Group recognizes legal and regulatory compliance as central to risk management and promotes training designed to foster experts in this area.
+DIC began offering an entry-level course on laws and regulations governing chemical substances in fiscal year 2014.
+An online format was adopted in fiscal year 2021 to make it easier for target employees— mainly employees at sites with technical departments—to participate in training.
+In fiscal year 2022, the Company continued to provide training on the legal handling of chemical substances, expanding participation in this training to include employees of DIC Group companies in Japan.
+Beginning in fiscal year 2023, efforts focus on enhancing program content by designing pragmatic new courses that address the practical requirements of various chemicals-related laws and regulations.

 VOICE